arpytanshu/Discrete-Particle-Simulation/README.md

 # Discrete-Particle-Simulation
-Discrete Paarticle simulation using OpenCL and OpenGL &lt;freeglut>
+Discrete Particles simulation using OpenCL and OpenGL &lt;freeglut>

 Discrete particle methods are relatively computationally intensive, which limits either the duration of a simulation or the number of particles.
 Several